-Starting early in 2014, many manufacturers will stop reporting coefficient of friction (COF) per the C1028 method.
+Many manufacturers have stopped reporting coefficient of friction (COF) per the C1028 method.
 Why?
 The standard for COF for ceramic tile floors has changed!
-And there is now a ≥0.42 requirement, measured per the DCOF AcuTestSM, for level interior tiles that will be walked on when wet.
+And there is now a ≥0.42 requirement, measured per the DCOF AcuTest®, for level interior tiles that will be walked on when wet.

 Whether you're manufacturing, specifying, selling, installing, or maintaining ceramic tile floors, it's important to know the DCOF AcuTest value.
 Need help?
 Our lab not only runs this test, we helped develop the protocol.
 Send us your tiles today, and be sure you're meeting this new and very important safety standard.